 Positive COVID-19 Diagnosis Protocol:

-- The latest CDC guidance stipulates that only the individual who tested positive for COVID needs to quarantine, while the rest of the class can remain for in person learning (assuming all proper distancing and masking protocols have been followed); therefore, we would keep the students in school unless there were multiple cases in the class or at the school.
+The latest CDC guidance stipulates that only the individual who tested positive for COVID -19 needs to quarantine, while the rest of the class can remain for in person learning (assuming all proper distancing and masking protocols have been followed); therefore, we would keep the students in school unless there were multiple cases in the cases in cases in the class or at the school.